-Martin played with this man at both club and international – Paul Sculthorpe , he Sean Long and Kieron Cunningham led the whole thing at Saints, they upheld standards.
+Martin played with this man at both club and international level – Paul Sculthorpe , he Sean Long and Kieron Cunningham led the whole thing at Saints, they upheld standards.
 Sculthorpe’s skill level was so high, he wouldn’t be beaten, he had an all round game, he was the complete player.
 In Martin’s words a smart player.
 A proper player, he’d take the game by the scruff of the neck, he was really influential.

 He wasn’t a quick stand off – but he virtually beat the Aussies on his own.
 Sean O’Loughlin is comparable.
 100Kg and 6ft 2 .
-He had the lot and won back to back Man of Steel, Paul was the first player to retain the Man of Steel, being awarded the honour in 2001 and 2002 He could do the lot in Martin’s words
+He had the lot and won back to back Man of Steel accolades, Paul was the first player to retain the Man of Steel, being awarded the honour in 2001 and 2002 He could do the lot in Martin’s words

 Which International player do you most admire?

 The thorn in the side for Great Britain in 2004, was a man named Darren Lockyer, in the Tri Nations they were beaten by Australia in the last 2 or 3 minutes and Lockyer was at another level.
 He wasn’t a great defender yet wasn’t weak either, but he always came up with the right play at the right time, he organised the team well.
 And was able to break hearts every time.
-It was this team, he won the show.
+It was his team, he won the show.

 What are your future plans?